libregraphicsmeeting/infrastructure/recordings.md

 # River Valley TV

-At the beginnings of the LGM, River Valley TV recorded the talks and published the result on their own platform.
+From 2007 to 2009 the LGM, River Valley TV recorded the talks and published the result on their own platform.

 Some of the recordings might still be available through <https://archive.org>: <http://river-valley.tv/>